MiDataInt/mdi-script-generator/static/options/R_VERSION.md

 ### R Version

+---
+OBSOLETE: support for mdi-singularity-base has been disabled
+---

 As a recommended alternative to running R and the MDI server directly on your host computer, you can also run the MDI within a Singularity container.